 Employee training and development.
 We invest heavily in coaching and training for employees and managers.
 We believe that when our employees feel properly supported, engaged, and confident in their skills, they are more effective and can provide an even better customer experience.
-During 2020, we invested more than \$200 million in employee learning and development, which included functional training, regulatory compliance, leadership and professional development, and early talent development programs for employees.
+During 2021, we invested approximately \$200 million in a variety of employee learning and development programs, including functional training, regulatory compliance, leadership and professional development, early talent development programs, and tuition reimbursement.

 Compensation and benefits.
 We value and support our people as a competitive advantage.
 We provide all eligible full- and part-time employees (and their eligible dependents, as applicable) with a comprehensive set of benefits designed to protect their physical and financial health and to help them make the most of their financial future.
-Our annual investment in benefits programs per employee was approximately \$15,700.
-During 2020, we also raised minimum hourly pay levels in a majority of U.S. markets, with more than 25,000 employees receiving a pay adjustment.